balena/gibra/README.md

-# Release Assistant
+# Artifacts Assistant

-This is a pocket app that maintains a CHANGELOG.md file and a `dist` folder containing binary artifacts that should be versioned.
+This is a pocket app that maintains a `CHANGELOG.md` file and a `dist` folder containing versioned binary artifacts.

+The Artifacts Assistant depends on Python 3.

 Before running it, install the required dependencies with: